adamsoutar/dotfiles/vscode/README.md

 ![](./screenshot2.png)

-Unfortunately, this isn't 100% perfect (imo a better option I'm looking into is contributing to improve Atom's abysmal "TypeScripReact" grammar instead).
+Unfortunately, this isn't 100% perfect (imo a better option I'm looking into is contributing to improve Atom's abysmal "TypeScriptReact" grammar instead).

 ### Included changes